Celebrate 50 Years of Southeast Asians in Minnesota

 In celebration of Hmong Freedom Festival

-The Art of Alex Yang: Making Art That Tells Stories
+The Art of Alex Yang: Weaving the Hmong Legacy

 by Alex Yang

-A glimpse into the creative work and process of young artist Alex Yang as he explores themes such as what it means to be Hmong-American, visualizing the diaspora, and reconnecting with Hmong heritage through visual art.
+The Art of Alex Yang: Weaving the Hmong Legacy offers a glimpse into the creative process of young artist Alex Yang as he explores themes such as what it means to be Hmong-American, visualizing the diaspora, and reconnecting with Hmong heritage through visual art.

 In celebration of Lao American Artists Heritage Month